 LEADERSHIP TEAM

-Portland Psychedelic Society is guided by dedicated individuals committed to education, integration, and community around psychedelic exploration.
+Portland Psychedelic Society is guided by a team dedicated individuals.
 United by a shared vision, they help shape PPS’s mission and ensure it remains inclusive, supportive, and responsibly engaged.

 Max Kelemen